illiam08/Ultimate-WLED-Scenes-Collection-Pre-configured-Brilliance-to-a-World-of-Vivid-Light-Scenes/README.md

 ### Additionally, I have created a backup file that allows for installing all presets with just one click in WLED.
 To do this, follow these steps:

-1. Open the WLED user interface and click on "Options".
+1. Open the WLED user interface and click on "Config".
 2. Select "Security & Updates".
 3. Under "Backup & Restore", click on "Restore Presets".
 4. Select the backup file that you can find in the folder structure.